UTPB-COSC/UTPB-COSC-4490-Project3/README.md

 - **Boat**: A pirate ship controlled by the player (`boat.png`).
 - **Sea**: Background of the game (`sea.gif`).
 - **Rocks**: Various rock obstacles of different sizes (`rock1.png`, `rock2.png`, `rock3.png`).
-- **Enemy Boat**: An AI-controlled enemy boat that patrols and engages (`enemyBoat.png`).
+- **Enemy Boat**: AI-controlled enemy boats that patrol and engage (`enemyBoat1.png`).
+- **Projectiles**: Cannonballs fired by the player and enemy boats (`Fireball.png`).
+- **BG MUSIC**: Background music (`bgMusic.wav`).
+-- **Sound effects**: sound effects (`boatcrash.wav`).

 ## How to Play

 1. Launch the game by running `PirateBattleshipGame.java`.
 2. On the title screen, click "Start Game" to begin.
 3. Use the arrow keys to navigate the pirate ship across the sea, avoiding rocks and enemy patrols.
+4. Press **Spacebar** to fire at enemy boats.
-4. Press "P" to pause or resume the game.
+5. Press "P" to pause or resume the game.
-5. Press "R" to restart the game if you lose.
+6. Press "R" to restart the game if you lose.
+7. Press "N" to go to next level once you complete a level.
-6. Toggle the debug mode with "D" to see stats like FPS, counters, and hitboxes for development insights.
+8. Toggle the debug mode with "D" to see stats like FPS, counters, and hitboxes for development insights.

 ## Customization

 - **Obstacle Placement**: Adjust the positions and sizes of the rocks by modifying the `generateRocks()` method in `GameCanvas.java`.
+- **Enemy Behavior**: Modify patrol areas and detection range in `EnemyBoat.java`.
-- **Assets**: Replace the game assets (ship, rocks, sea, enemy boat) by adding new images to the `src/assets` folder and updating their file paths in the code.
+- **Assets**: Replace the game assets (ship, rocks, sea, projectiles, enemy boat) by adding new images to the `src/assets` folder and updating their file paths in the code.
 - **Sound Effects**: Customize sounds by adding audio files to the assets folder and adjusting their file paths in the game code.

-## Project 2 Updates
+## Project Updates

-- **Enemy Boat Art**: Added new visuals for the enemy boat.
+### **Projectile System**:
+- Player fires projectiles using the Spacebar.
+- Enemy AI detects the player and fires projectiles.
-- **Sound Effects**: Added sound when the boat moves.
+- Particle effects simulate destruction when an enemy boat is hit.

-- **Pause Menu**: Added a pause menu allowing players to pause, resume, reset, and quit the game.
-- **Debug Mode**: Introduced a debug mode to show FPS, update stats, frame counters, hitboxes, and more.
+### **Enemy AI**:
+- Enemy boats dynamically patrol specified areas.
+- AI detects the player in range and engages with projectiles.

+### **Procedural Levels**:
+- Each game reset generates a new level layout with dynamic obstacles and enemy patrol areas.

+### **Debugging Enhancements**:
+- Enhanced debug mode with hitboxes for projectiles and improved performance stats.

 ## Future Enhancements

-- **Sound Effects & Music**: Adding more sound effects and background music for an immersive experience.
-- **Difficulty Levels**: Dynamic obstacles and enemy behavior for varying difficulty levels.
+- **Advanced AI**: Smarter enemy behavior and dynamic difficulty adjustment.
-- **Advanced Combat**: Allow the player to engage in combat with the enemy boat and any future AI threats.
+- **Level Progression**: Adding additional levels with increasing complexity.
+- **Boss Battles**: Introduce larger enemy ships or stationary towers as end-level challenges.

 ## Credits